 Important Note: As of April 1, 2014, the IRB will NOT accept applications from students.
 Faculty members supervising students must sign and submit the IRB application on the student's behalf.
 Applications, modifications, amendments, continuing reviews, termination/completion reports, etc. submitted by students will not be processed by the IRB.

-The CSU Institutional Review Board (IRB) accepts and reviews research protocols involving the use of human subjects.
-For clarification, please refer to the federal definitions of these terms below.
-No research project can begin until written authorization is received by the investigator from the CSU IRB.
+The CSU Institutional Review Board (IRB) reviews research protocols involving the use of human subjects.* No research project involving human subjects can begin until written authorization is received by the investigator from the CSU IRB.
 Deadline dates for IRB submissions are indicated on the Meeting Schedule link.

-There are three different types of review that can be requested depending on the type of study and the judgment of the IRB.
+Three types of review can be requested depending on the type of study.
 These are as follows: